 Cancelling and Restoring a Form

-If a form has been saved or submitted, a Cancel button is available at the bottom of the form.
+If a form has been saved or submitted, a Cancel button is available at the bottom left of the form.
 Click the button to cancel the form.

 After the form is cancelled the screen refreshes and a Restore button appears